 As you can see, light output remained pretty constant until about 109 minutes in.
 At that point, the light quickly fades and shuts off.
 I was fairly impressed by the output over time.
 Not bad for a pair of 2AAA batteries.

 The Streamlight ProTac 2AAA is a very useful flashlight.
 It will not replace a true tactical light for law enforcement or military purposes.
 Nor would I want to mount it to one of my guns for illumination.
-I would much rather have something more powerful for those applications.

-However, for ease of carry, this light is tough to beat.
+However, for ease of carrying, this light is tough to beat.
 I find that I carry this everywhere including times when I have a more powerful light with me.
 It tucks into the corner of my pants pocket and is completely out of the way unless I need it.

 The light is more than powerful enough to identify a threat, and in the more likely event of needing light for a small task or to navigate by, it works great.